-KPO1 Targe ets 1.1 95% of first reports (for building warrants and amendments) issued within 20 days - all first reports (including BWs and amendments issued without a first report).
+KPO1 Ta argets 1.1 95% of first reports (for building warrants and amendments) issued within 20 days - all first reports (including BWs and amendments issued without a first report).
 1.2 90% of building warrants and amendments issued within 10 days from receipt of all satisfactory information - all building warrants and amendments (not including BWs and amendments issued without a first report).
-KOP2 Targe ets Targets to be developed as part of future review of KPO2.
-KPO3 Targe ets 3.1 National customer charter is published prominently on the website and incorporates version control detailing reviews (reviewed at least guarterly).
+KOP2 Ta argets Targets to be developed as part of future review of KPO2.
+KPO3 Ta argets 3.1 National customer charter is published prominently on the website and incorporates version control detailing reviews (reviewed at least quarterly).
 3.2 95% of BSD requests for information on a BSD 'Verifier Performance Reporting Service for Customers' case responded to by verifier within 5 days.
-KPO4 Targe 4.1 Minimum overall average satisfaction rating of 7.5 out of 10.
-KPO5 Targe ets 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs plus 30%).
-KPO6 Targe 6.1 Details of eBuilding Standards to be published prominently on the verifier's website.
-6.2 75% of each key building warrant related process being done electronically Plan checking Building warrant or amendments (and plans) being issued Verification during construction KPO7 Targe ets 7.1 Annual performance report published prominently on website with version control (reviewed at least quarterly).
-7.2 Annual performance report to include performance data in line with KPOs and associated targets (annually covering previous year e.g. April 2019 - March 2020).
+KPO4 Ta 4.1 Minimum overall average satisfaction rating of 7.5 out of 10.
+KPO5 Ta 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs plus 30%).
+KPO6 Ta argets 6.1 Details of eBuilding Standards to be published prominently on the verifier's website.
+6.2 75% of each key building warrant related process being done electronically Plan checking Building warrant or amendments (and plans) being issued Verification during construction крот та 7.1 Annual performance report published prominently on website with version control (reviewed at least quarterly).
+7.2 Annual performance report to include performance data in line with KPOs and associated targets (annually covering previous year e.g. April 2019 - March 2020). [ C.S.
+April 2013 Marcil 2020].